testmailtt/webhook.site/docs/webhookscript/examples.markdown

 // Loop over items
 for (item in data['items']) {
-    has_valid_group = false
+    // Per default, item does not have a valid group. has_valid_group = false

-    for (group_id in item['group_ids']) {
+    // Loop through each group ID in the data for (group_id in item['group_ids']) {
-        if (valid_groups.contains(group_id)) {
+        // Does the "valid_groups" array contain this group ID? if (valid_groups.contains(group_id)) {
             has_valid_group = true
         }